3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Header: When a player strikes or deflects the ball with his head to pass or shoot.

 Indirect Kick: A free kick that must be touched by one other person (from either team) before it can result in a goal.
 This kick cannot enter the goal straight off the shot and be called a goal.
-In indirect kick situations, you will see the ‘tap’ phenomenon: one player will tap the ball a few inches to a fellow player, who will then take a direct shot on goal.
+Indirect free kicks are awarded for fouls like offside, obstruction, re-entering the field without the referee’s permission, dissent and other verbal offenses.
+In indirect kick situations, you will see the ‘tap’ strategy where one player will tap the ball a few inches to a fellow player, who will then take a direct shot on goal.
 See: free kick.

 Injury time: See Stoppage time.